The John Howard Association (JHA) is Illinois' only non-partisan prison watch dog and correctional policy organization. JHA’s primary activities are:

 and executive branch committees and commissions; and writing reports which promote policy

 change by elected officials and state agency leaders.
 JHA is also frequently quoted in the media.

 Providing targeted direct services to inmates and their families.

 JHA’s targeted direct services program benefits inmates and their families in two different ways.

-First, JHA has an Inmate Response and Correspondence Unit that responds to approximately 3,000 inquiries annually from inmates and families seeking help.
+First, JHA has a Prison Reponse Unit that responds to approximately 4,000+ inquiries annually from inmates and families seeking help.
 This window into the lived realities of Illinois’ prisoners informs all of JHA’s work.